Content Access Control

 3. During data ingestion, the Aisera Gen AI platform extracts the metadata tags and user profile property values and saves them separately as Access Attributes.

 4. The Aisera platform uses this information to apply a filter before sending a fulfillment answer.
-Once the content is found by fulfillment engines like ICM/RAG/Neural Search, the Aisera platform checks to see if that content is restricted for the bot user making the request.
-If the content is not restricted from this user, then the user is served the content.
-If the content has multiple access attributes, then the user profile should be unrestricted for all of them.
-For example, if a KB Article requires the user to be in a specific security group for region North America the two access attribute for this article are group=abc and region=NA and the user should not be restricted from either of these attributes if you want them to view the article.
+Once the content is found by fulfillment engines like ICM/RAG/Neural Search, the Aisera platform checks to see if that content is restricted for the bot user making the request.\

 5. Sometimes a user's profile does not have the required metadata, but during the user session such information is passed in.
 The Aisera platform can use such dynamically passed information as session variables.
 These [sessionVars](https://docs.aisera.com/aisera-platform/adding-data-to-your-tenant/content-access-control#passing-access-attributes-in-sessionvar) are used to pass the dynamic information.

-2. Using third party APIs (Content Access Control via API)
+2. [**Content Access Control via APIs**](https://docs.aisera.com/aisera-platform/adding-data-to-your-tenant/content-access-control/content-access-control-via-apis)

 Before the application/bot serves content to a user, the Aisera platform can make a call to an external data system like Confluence/Jira/ServiceNow.
 The third-party API sends the Aisera platform acknowledgement that the user has access to content that the Aisera software is about to serve to the user.
 Data sources like Confluence only use the Content Access Control via API method.
 See the link above for step-by-step instructions.

-Activate Access Management for Content Control
+### Activate Access Management for Content Control <a href="#activate-feature" id="activate-feature"></a>

 The Access Management feature is disabled by default.
-Enable Access Management by selecting Settings > Configuration > Access Managementin the Aisera Admin UI.
+Enable Access Management by selecting `Settings` > `Configuration` > `Access Management`in the Aisera Admin UI.

-This tenant level flag enables the content access control
+| Enable Access Management | This tenant level flag enables the content access control |

-But in some cases like Sharepoint where document might have restriction based on Sharepoint Group (site group) and/or security group (AD group).
+| User should match all attributes | <p>This flag is true by default.
+With default we match all access attributes.
+Meaning if document has attribute country and department then user should match both.
+This is AND on different access attributes.</p><p>But in some cases like Sharepoint where document might have restriction based on Sharepoint Group (site group) and/or security group (AD group).
 In this case user can view the document if he/she is part of one of the site group OR ad group.
-So it's OR if this flag is not selected.
+So it's OR if this flag is not selected.</p> |

-Optional attributes are those which are marked not required.
-Service will only use those attributes if this policy is defined.
+| Access policy for optional attributes | Optional attributes are those which are marked not required.
+Service will only use those attributes if this policy is defined. |

-Access Attributes
+### Access Attributes <a href="#access-attributes" id="access-attributes"></a>

 Specify which article tags have a value for an access attribute using the **Ingested Tag Format.**

-For example, to filter articles by country, configure a country access attribute with:
+For example, to filter articles by country, configure a `country` access attribute with:

-• add a tag to your KB articles that includes a country value in Ingested Tag Format
+* add a tag to your KB articles that includes a country value in **Ingested Tag Format**

-• add a User profile property that specifies the country of the user in a Profile Field.
+* add a User profile property that specifies the country of the user in a **Profile Field.**

 The following access attributes are included in the Aisera application by default:

-To create a new Access Attribute:
+#### To create a new Access Attribute:

 1. Navigate to **Settings > Access Control**.